6inq/alt1plugins/README.md

 - ⚡ **Runelite-Style**: Similar functionality to OSRS Runelite Flipping plugin

 #### Usage:
-1. Install via Alt1 app browser
+1. **[Quick Install](alt1://addapp/https://6ing.github.io/alt1plugins/plugins/ge-flipper/appconfig.json)** - Click to auto-install, or manually install via Alt1 app browser
-2. Open Flippr in Alt1
+2. Open Flippr in Alt1 and grant all permissions (capture, OCR, overlay, chatbox)
 3. **Auto-detection**: Simply price check items in GE - they'll be automatically tracked with profit per item shown
-4. View tracked items in the "Item Tracking" tab to see profit margins for each item
+4. View tracked items in the "Item Tracking" tab to see profit margins and total profit at GE limit
 5. Add buy orders when you place offers in GE (or use "Create Order" from tracked items)
 6. Add sell orders when you list items for sale
 7. Link buy and sell orders together (select both, click "Link Buy → Sell")
-8. Mark sell orders as complete to automatically calculate profit and update statistics
+8. **Automatic Updates**: The plugin watches chatbox and automatically updates orders when they complete or partially complete
+9. When linked orders both complete, profit is automatically calculated and added to history
-9. View your completed flips in the "Completed" tab
+10. View your completed flips in the "Completed" tab
+11. Check "Statistics" tab for comprehensive performance metrics
-10. Export your data regularly to backup your trading history
+12. Export your data regularly to backup your trading history

 #### Statistics Tracked:
 - **Total Profit**: Cumulative profit/loss from all completed flips